TheSpyGeek/procedural-stylization/notes/rapport/plan.md

 # Technical implementation

 * use Gratin: pipeline rendering software
-* order independent transparency on GPU

 * NOT NEED spécific structure of rendering
 * can be done in compositing

+* splatting principle on GPU

 * algo fractalization
 * aliasing +

+* order independent transparency on GPU
 * blending with the distance from the camera

 # Results